Door handle and bannister

 • Disinfecting kills germs on contact — sometimes useful, but rarely needed day‑to‑day.

-• Sanitizing lowers bacteria to safe levels — best for kitchens and bathrooms.
+• Sanitizing lowers bacteria to safer levels — most relevant for kitchens and bathrooms.

-Most of the time, regular cleaning with a safe, plant-based surface cleaner is enough.
-Antibacterial products can irritate skin and lungs and may contribute to resistant bacteria.
+Most of the time, regular cleaning with a safe, plant‑based surface cleaner is enough.
+Overusing antibacterial products can irritate skin and lungs and can create unnecessary chemical load in your indoor air.

 What to Use (and What to Avoid)